brigadecore/brigade-cloudevents-gateway/README.md

 * `brigade.apiToken`: Service account token from step 2

+* `service.type`: If you plan to enable ingress (advanced), you can leave this as its default -- `ClusterIP`.
+If you do not plan to enable ingress, you probably will want to change this value to `LoadBalancer`.

 * `tokens`: This field should map CloudEvent sources to tokens (shared secrets) that can be used by clients to send cloud events for each source.